mazwat/mazwat.github.io/oop-lm.md

 	}
 }
 ```
 This can give confusing results as the base class or parent overrides the child methods due to inheritance.
-We can overcome this using polymorphism.
+We can overcome this using **override**.
 ```c#
 class  Game
 {